RHS Level 3 Certificates

 The award of these Certificates is based on written examinations that are externally set and marked by the RHS.
 The certificate is accredited by Ofqual (The Office of Qualifications and Examinations Regulation) in England and Wales.

+The two theory certificates go together with a practical certificate to make the RHS Level 3 Diploma in the Principles and Practices of Horticulture.
 Please note we are unlikely to run the RHS practical courses, if your ultimate aim is a Diploma.